Flevy Management Insights Case Study

 For next steps, it is recommended to focus on the continuous training of meeting leaders and facilitators, emphasizing the importance of adapting the meeting management practices to the specific needs of different departments.
 Additionally, expanding the use of technology to include advanced analytics for meeting effectiveness could provide deeper insights for further improvements.
 Finally, establishing a more formalized process for collecting and acting on feedback from meeting participants will ensure that the meeting management practices continue to evolve in alignment with the institution's changing needs.

-Source: Efficient Meeting Facilitation for Education Sector, Flevy Management Insights, 2024
+Source: Streamlined Meeting Management for Luxury Brand in Europe, Flevy Management Insights, Joseph Robinson, 2024

 Flevy is the world's largest knowledge base of best practices.